 Credit bureaus are organizations that track and report your personal information, credit information including credit limits and payment history.
 The information found in a credit report from a credit bureau is used to calculate your ability to repay future loans.

-There are three major credit bureaus in the United States.
-They are Experian, TransUnion and Equifax.
+There are three major credit bureaus in the United States:

 A credit report contains information about your credit history and the status of your credit accounts.
 This information includes how often you make your payments on time, how much credit you have, how much credit you have available, how much credit you are using, and whether a debt collector is collecting on any debt you owe.

 • Current and previous addresses and employers, social security number, and date of birth

 • Public record information including liens, judgments, and bankruptcy filings

 • Outstanding debts that have been sent to a collection agency

 • A list of your credit accounts and loans including: